Criminal case against Italian marines will be closed only after India receives compensation: SC

 Mehta also told the court that the families of the fishermen had agreed to accept the Rs 10 crore compensation offered by the Italian government.
 He said the family of the two deceased fishermen will be given Rs 4 crore each, while the injured owner of the boat will be paid Rs 2 crore in damages.

 In July, the Permanent Court of Arbitration at The Hague in the Netherlands had ruled that India is entitled to claim compensation from Italy, after the two Italian marines were accused of killing Indian fishermen in 2012.
-The marines, who were onboard Italian merchant vessel Enrica Lexie on February 15, 2012, had claimed they fired at the fishermen because they were in international waters and claimed to have mistaken them for pirates.
+The marines, who were onboard Italian merchant vessel Enrica Lexie on February 15, 2012, said they had fired at the fishermen because they believed they were in international waters and claimed to have mistaken them for pirates.

 The international court had said the two marines, Salvatore Girone and Massimiliano Latorre, had violated international law and as a result Italy breached India’s freedom of navigation, under the United Nations Convention on the Law of the Sea.
 The tribunal said compensation must be provided to India for loss of life, material and moral harm suffered by the captain and crew of the Indian shipping vessel on which the marines fired.